turingschool/front-end-curriculum/projects/module-1/self-care-center.md

 ### Choose your own Adventure

 In the interest of giving you opportunities to individualize the skills you build, this project's main goal is to provide various different paths you can take.
 Along these different paths you will encounter different problems and solve them in different ways.
-As you make choices about which features to add, you should consider which features align with your strengths, and which features would challenge you to grow.
+As you make choices about which features to add, you should consider which features align with your strengths, which features would challenge you to grow, and which features you'd find to be useful in this application.
 Choose one or more of the following features to add.
 Some of them build on others, so be sure to read them all before choosing.

 _NOTE: You should absolutely not be working on this unless your UI is solid and you are 100% sure that your MVP is fully functional and bug free._

 #### Error handling and clear button
-- User should not be able to click the "Receive Message" button unless selected a message option.
+- User should not be able to click the "Receive Message" button unless they have selected a message option.
 - The user can click a clear button, which clears the page of any message.
 - User should only be able to click the clear button if a message is visible.
 - When the clear button is clicked and the message is removed, the image of the meditation icon should re-appear.